 Take the resulting casein and press the solid into any shape you want.
 Securing the casein into a mould or ice cube tray allows specific shapes to be made.
 A more detailed product can be achieved by slowly layering casein into the mould.
-Pushing down firmly in order to compact the solid each time.
+Push down firmly in order to compact the solid each time.

 Once placed into an appropriate mould the casein should be left to continue to dry.
 Warm areas between 30-40 °C, such as above radiators or in greenhouses, are ideal for storing the mould.

-The final product should be casein cast into a shape based on the mould it was placed into.
+The final product should be cast into a shape based on the mould it was placed into.
 The solid is hard but sometimes brittle and so should be handled relatively carefully.
 Casein is non-toxic, however, we would not recommend consuming the results of the experiment.

 Although the solid result may be ready after a few hours, leaving the casein in a mould for up to four days will result in the driest and strongest structure.
-Here we see moulds removed less than a day after being made.
+Here we see shapes less than a day after being made.
 Although they are solid they are still “moist” and easily develop fractures as they have not fully dried.

-After being left for over a week the moulds become very hard but also experience a slight shrinking in size.
+After being left for over a week the shapes become very hard but also experience a slight shrinking in size.
 Be sure to account for this by using larger moulds if you want plastic objects of a specific size.